 Your Action Plan to Build Company Value:

 Breedlove is the perfect example of a business owner who found their niche and truly owned their place in the market.
 If she diversified into other products, she may have diluted her business.
 Instead, her company was a stand-out and she was able to articulate the value that it could create in the hands of her acquirer.

 To start solidifying your niche, make a list of your current products and services offerings:

 Knowing the answer to these questions will allow you to commit to the products and services that make your company stand out.
+It is very important to prioritise value over revenue.
 Who knows, maybe the next case study will be on your business.

 Be sure to catch up on our previous articles in this series